 i paragraph (6)(a) (substantial criminal record), on the basis of paragraph (7)(a), (b) or (c); or

 ii paragraph (6)(e) (sexually based offences involving a child); and

 b the person is serving a sentence of imprisonment, on a full-time basis in a custodial institution, for an offence against a law of the Commonwealth, a state or a territory.

-Certain matters are considered before deportation under section 201 for committing a crime, or cancellation and removal under section 501 on character grounds, or where mandatory cancellation has occured under section 501(3A).
+Certain matters are considered before deportation, or cancellation and removal under section 501 on character grounds, or where mandatory cancellation has occurred under section 501(3A).

 The DIBP obtains information about the following matters before deporting a person:

 1 the nature of the offence;

 2 the circumstances of the commission of the offence;

 3 the view of the offence expressed by the court before which the offender appeared;